Animal Skull & Bone Link Bracelet — .925 Sterling Silver

 Wear This If

-If you collect dark art or oddities — the varied skull shapes across the links reference different small animals — bird-like skulls, rodent-like jaw bones, fragmented vertebrae.
-No two links look identical.
+If you collect dark art or oddities — the links are sculpted like specimens — small skulls with darkened eye sockets, long weathered bone fragments between them.
 The design aesthetic is closer to a natural history cabinet than a standard jewelry motif.

 If you ride and want a skull bracelet that isn't another human skull chain — animal skulls hit a different visual register.
-The primal, nature-cycle symbolism reads differently from gothic human skulls.
-At 63 grams, it holds its own on a rider's wrist without being so heavy it distracts from the road.
+The symbolism is primal — nature's cycle rather than gothic doom.
+At 63 grams, it sits steady on a rider's wrist without pulling focus from the road.

 Living With This Bracelet

 The oxidized finish does most of the visual work.
 Each skull has darkened eye sockets, nasal cavities, and joint crevices that give the chain a weathered, archaeological look.
-The high points — foreheads, cheekbones, brow ridges — stay polished and catch light.
+The high points — foreheads, cheekbones, brow ridges — stay polished and bright.
 The contrast is striking under indoor lighting.

 Heads up: The irregular skull shapes mean this bracelet doesn't lay perfectly flat like a chain.
 Some links sit higher than others.
 That's the design, not a defect — but if you prefer a smooth, flush profile on your wrist, this isn't the piece for you.